Bob Rennie stands with the Maleks, developers of the Olympic Village.

 The appointments are a sign of where the BC Liberals and Bob Rennie would like housing in this province to go.
 Rogers and Rennie both sit on Streetohome, which is a private funder of social housing.
 While Vision Vancouver, in its pre-majority incarnation denounced the creation of Streetohome, the initiative now provides them with a convenient shift in responsibility: the private market can be responsible for housing.
 This shift has been backed up by the neoliberal rhetoric put forward by federal, provincial, and local governments, passing the buck from tier to tier and finally into the hands of Vancouver’s most wealthy.

 This attitude was reinforced today when Adrianne Carr put forward a motion to subsidize tenants at the Olympic Village who are being double billed for their utilities in suites that are supposed to be affordable.
 Gregor Robertson responded that the social housing was not the responsibility of the city, and Geoff Meggs said that the residents have to pay their own bills.
 In effect, Vision Vancouver confirmed that they won’t support social housing, even though the City of Vancouver has funded social housing for decades, and even though other cities own upwards of 50% of public housing, like Toronto.
-Any solutions to the housing crisis put forward by Vision will rely on the market, which proves every day that it cannot create affordable housing.
+Any solutions to the housing crisis put forward by Vision will rely on the market, which proves every day that it cannot create affordable housing when they didn’t learn more about fire barrier walls who is the best in their field.
 The process of philanthropization is inherent in neo-liberalism and in reality marks the privatization of social housing construction, a direction that has been championed by Bob Rennie for years in his scheme for “social housing condos.”